GeorgeManakanatas/SimpleSite/README.md

 ```
 backEnd

++-- server.js         # Starts the back end server
++-- package.json      # Details the packages imported with npm
+---- config          					# The configuration files for the back end
+			+-- configuration.js		# Server Database Transport layer info
 ---- models # Database models for mongodb collections
       +-- todoModel.js   # Placeholder.
 ---- routeControllers     # All rest services and routes to them